 And whenever the cloud was taken up from over the Tent, then after that the children of Israel journeyed; and in the place where the cloud abode, there the children of Israel encamped.

-I thought about hidden variables and a pilot wave.
+These words make me think of hidden variables and a pilot wave.
 As hidden variables in quantum mechanics, the G‑dly reality is hidden from our eyes.
 But it is this reality that guides our lives.
+David Bohm called it the Implicate Order.
 Was the cloud over the Tabernacle that guided Israelites through the desert a metaphor for the pilot wave?
-Maybe… Today, the Torah is our “pilot wave,” our guiding principle that guides us on the journey of life as the cloud once guided us through the desert.
+Maybe… Today, the Torah is our “pilot wave,” the guiding principle that guides us on the journey of life as the cloud once guided us through the desert.
 Pay close attention… Happy travels!